 When my son had some learning challenges, I dug into the world of education.
 This is when I found the book Mindset and began to understand how children who have difficulty learning, need to learn.
 Of course, I applied all of this to learning about food.

 For How to Raise a Mindful Eater, I looked into best-practices for teaching nutrition.
-I found that kids benefit most from experiential learning:
+I found that kids benefit the most from experiential learning:

 There is no shortage of attempts to educate kids about nutrition both in schools and at home.
 Schools often have programs or health classes for kids.
 According to one review, experiential or hands-on learning produced the best outcomes such as increased knowledge and a preference for fruits and vegetables.
 Yet they are the least likely to be used in class in favor of curriculum-based learning.

 With food, it’s more important to focus on experience than to teach facts (this is healthy, that is healthy, etc.).
 At these ages, I realize I need to get as many experiences into my kids as possible.
 Not just cooking and nutrition, but grasping a deeper understanding of food in general.